suhadewan/therabot-mvp/README.md

-# Mental Health Support Bot MVP
+# MindMitra - Mental Health Support MVP

 A supportive mental health chatbot for youth built with Streamlit and OpenAI's GPT-4o-mini.